aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 Where documents needed joint access, as previously mentioned, Google Sheets and Docs were used, with the final versions being stored on the repo.

 For more immediate interaction, the team initially used Discord as a means for communication.
 It has the advantage of working on mobile platforms and informing the user that there was a message.
 It had also been popular with this years' cohort as a means of quickly disseminating information.
 Unfortunately this proved to be its downfall, as the daily quantity of notifications proved too much.
-This lead us to the final system employed, a facebook messenger group.
+This lead us to the final system employed, a Facebook messenger group.
 Private and with more manageable notifications this proved to be more successful in getting fast and urgent communications across.